wanshoupu/quantum-simulations/README.md

 Planned features and improvements:

 - [ ] Support for more quantum frameworks (e.g., Braket, PennyLane)
+- [ ] Parallelization in compilation of high-dimensional Hamiltonions.
 - [ ] Circuit optimization strategies based on hardware constraints
 - [ ] GPU-accelerated simulations
 - [ ] Web-based interface for inputting Hamiltonians and visualizing circuits